zira-dev/docs/_docs/data-sources/modbus-device.md

 if a model is chosen the schema already fully defined.
 {% include image.html noBorder="true" img="modbusModel.png" lightbox="true" alt="modbus model" caption="modbus-model" %}

+### Modbus data-source schema

+there are 2 types of schemas:
+Modbus and Modbus-Analog
+Modbus-Analog has all Modbus parameters and the 4 analog [parameters](../schemas/#analog-schema)